vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

 Performs an inner join of in\-memory caches for records record1 and record2.
 Assumes the relationship between record1 and record2 is one\-to\-many.
 Stores the retrieved record from the first cache in record1 argument, and the matching records from the second cache in query2Output argument.

-TODO \- if the first cache contains the record but the second one doesn't, don't return anything
+TODO \- if the first cache contains the record but the second one doesn't, don't return anything.

 ### func \(\*InMemory\) [PerformJoinOneToOne](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/data-access-layer/datastore/inmemory.go#L91>)